davenkin/andy-springboot4-template/adr/010_domain_event_publishing.md

-# Domain event publishing
+# DomainEvent publishing

 ## Context

-Publishing Domain Events can be as easy as calling `kafkaTemplate.send()` whenever you need to.
+Publishing DomainEvents can be as easy as calling `kafkaTemplate.send()` whenever you need to.
 But doing so has a
 problem:

 - In normal use cases we will firstly write to database and then send events to Kafka, yet these two operations cannot